How much help are American volunteers providing in Ukraine? - NewsBreak

 That includes the western Ukrainian city Lviv, where Hollywood actress Angelina Jolie made a surprise visit Saturday, according to Lviv Regional Governor Maksym Kozytskyy on Telegram.

 “When a person like Angelina Jolie comes to Lviv, it’s not necessarily a light moment,” Dobriansky said.
-“Those people over there fully understand the magnitude of somebody coming over into an area that can be bombed at any moment.”Marine intel officer: Putin’s nuclear posturing his last threat
+“Those people over there fully understand the magnitude of somebody coming over into an area that can be bombed at any moment.”Tourists, rejoice!
+Italy, Greece relax COVID-19 restrictions

 Jolie’s visit could be seen both as bringing attention to the plight of the Ukrainian cause and as a potential distraction.